sshane/Konverter/README.md

   Always double check that predictions are working correctly before deploying the model.
 - Batch prediction with SimpleRNN (and possibly all RNN) layers

-  Currently, the converted model has no way of determining if you're feeding a single prediction or a batch of predictions, and it will fail to give the correct output.
+  Currently, the converted model has no way of determining if you're feeding a single prediction or a batch of predictions, and it will fail to give the correct output in certain cases (more likely with recurrent layers and softmax dense outputs layers).
 Support will be added soon.